AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Security-enhanced instance family/Build an SGX encrypted computing environment.md

 ## Build an SGX encrypted computing environment

 Before you can develop SGX programs, you must install the runtime and SDK on the vSGX instance and configure the remote attestation service.
 We recommend that you use Alibaba Cloud Linux 2.1903 64-bit \(UEFI\) for a better user experience.
-Alibaba Cloud Linux 2.1903 64-bit \(UEFI\) is equipped with the SGX driver and provides TEE SDK that is completely compatible with Intel® SGX SDK.
+Alibaba Cloud Linux 2.1903 64-bit \(UEFI\) is equipped with the SGX driver and provides Alibaba Cloud TEE SDK that is completely compatible with Intel® SGX SDK.

 1. Install the Alibaba Cloud SGX runtime.

     **Note:** If you create a vSGX instance by using the ECS console, the Alibaba Cloud SGX runtime is automatically installed.
-You can skip this step and continue to install the Alibaba Cloud TEE SDK.
+You can skip this step and install Alibaba Cloud TEE SDK.

     1. Install protobuf.